02 - A Minimal Rust Kernel

 require SIMD registers by default.
 To solve this problem, we add the

-feature, which emulates all floating point operations through
+soft-float feature, which emulates all floating point operations through

 software functions based on normal integers.